AlibabaCloudDocs/backbonenet/intl.en-US/UserGuide/Cross-region interconnection bandwidth.md

 ## Set a cross-region interconnection bandwidth {#section_gtq_n5n_tdb .section}

 1. Log on to the [CEN console](http://cen.console.aliyun.com/).
-2. On the Instances page, click the ID of the target instance.
+2. On the Instancespage, click the ID of the target instance.
 3. Click **Region Connections**, and then click **Set Region Connection**.
 4. Configure the cross-region bandwidth: